neelrudra2/Real-Time-OS/README.md

 ## How it works
 ##### 1. Task Definition
 - Each task in the scheduler is represented by a 'Task' object.
-- A task is characterized by:
+- A task is characterized by:</br>
--- Name: A string representing the task's name.
+-- Name: A string representing the task's name.</br>
--- Execution Time: An integer representing how long the task takes to execute.
+-- Execution Time: An integer representing how long the task takes to execute.</br>
--- Period: An integer representing the interval at which the task should be executed.
+-- Period: An integer representing the interval at which the task should be executed.</br>
--- Task Function: A function pointer representing the action to be performed by the task.
+-- Task Function: A function pointer representing the action to be performed by the task.</br>

 ```cpp
 Task task1("Task1", 1, 3, task1Function);